Site Search

 Dissipate heat to a heatsink or housing

-When designing with a large enclosure, use a linear regulator in the TO-220 package to release heat to the enclosure, or attach a large heat sink with screws as shown in Figure 1 for efficiency.
-I was dissipating heat.
+When designing for a large housing, we used a linear regulator in a TO-220 package and efficiently dissipated the heat by dissipating it into the housing or by screwing a large heat sink onto it, as shown in Figure 1.

 Article header library 130401 pic01 4